 Remain current with respect to new approaches and methods utilized in ratemaking and reserving.

-A bachelor’s degree or higher; AND Successful completion of five examinations of the Casualty Actuarial Society; AND five years of actuarial experience in one or more of the following activities: actuarial or statistical work for operating units or management; governmental regulatory actuarial functions; OR preforming actuarial computations for reserves, premium rates, and/or policy forms.
+Five years of actuarial experience in one or more of the following activities: actuarial or statistical work for operating units or management; governmental regulatory actuarial functions; OR performing actuarial computations for reserves, premium rates, and/or policy forms.

 Preferred qualifications include candidate to be an Associate or Fellow of the Casualty Actuarial Society (ACAS or FCAS) and a member of the American Academy of Actuaries (MAAA).